Apoorve73/Apoorve73/README.md

 Know more about me:

+- As a **Software Engineer at HackerRank**, I work on building and improving the platform that helps millions of developers and companies assess and improve their coding skills.
+I use my expertise in Automation (Python), Frontend (React, Next.js), Backend Development (NestJS, Rails, Flask), and various AWS Services (Lambda, ElasticSearch, SQS) to deliver high-quality and scalable solutions.✅

 - 👨‍🎓 I'm a **2023 graduate** student at ZHCET, AMU, currently undertaking my Bachelor's in Computer Engineering.
 Data Structure and Algorithms, Object Oriented Programming, DBMS, and Compiler Design are the academic areas of study I am most interested in.
 I enjoy delving into the intricacies of technology, am passionate about problem-solving, and driven to create things that make an impact.